OpenHumans/GSoC/00_ideas.md

 [more details in a corresponding GitHub issue](https://github.com/OpenHumans/open-humans/issues/690).

 This project requires rudimentary skills in web application design and ideally some familiarity with Django/Python.
-Students will learn how to interface with APIs and how build modular web applications.
+Interns will learn how to interface with APIs and how build modular web applications.
 This project can be mentored by [Mike](https://github.com/mcescalante)
 [Mad](https://github.com/madprime) and/or [Bastian](https://github.com/gedankenstuecke).

 #### Contributing